 Singapore has some of the best international schools in Asia.
 In fact, looking at a few of the facilities and programmes on offer, you’ll wish you were back at school yourself!
-There are Olympic-style aquatic centres, state-of-the-art music studios, and forward-thinking language and sports programmes – so much for kids to look forward to.
+There are state-of-the-art music studios, maker labs and forward-thinking language, arts and sports programmes – so much for kids to look forward to.
 Read on for our school-by-school breakdown.

 Stamford American International School

-If your kids are keen to dabble in Virtual Reality (VR), 3D printing, robotics and more, they can do just that at the Innovation Center at Stamford American International School, where classrooms are equipped with high-tech interactive Promethean boards and Apple TVs to help facilitate learning.
-Students can look forward to performing in the 500-seater theatre as part of the Performing Arts Programme, and trying out a wide variety of sports at the swimming pools, sports field and more through the Athletics Programme.
+If your kids are keen to dabble in Virtual Reality (VR), 3D printing and more, they can do just that at the Innovation Center at Stamford American International School.
+The school’s classrooms are equipped with high-tech interactive Promethean boards and Apple TVs to facilitate learning.
+Students can look forward to performing in the 500-seater theatre as part of the Performing Arts Programme.
+They can try out a wide variety of sports, too, at the swimming pools, sports field and through the Athletics Programme.
+The Lincoln Library was recently renovated.
+It showcases a new feature wall, whiteboard tables, Lego walls and stadium seating at the back.
 Little ones (aged two months to six years) will enjoy the purpose-built Early Learning Village that has outdoor play spaces, a swimming pool and Reggio-Emilia inspired classrooms.
-And, for the even smaller ones, the Early Years’ Infant Care Programme is able to adapt to each child and family’s needs and preferences.

 Woodleigh Campus: 1 Woodleigh Lane